Peter-Kahl/The-Newborns-First-Cry-as-Epistemic-Claim-and-Foundation-of-Psychological-Development/README.md

 ## Abstract

-This paper develops a developmental–epistemic account of the newborn’s first cry as the primordial epistemic event and the foundation of psychological development.
-Far from being a reflex, crying is conceptualised as the embodied registration of contradiction—helplessness, need, and finitude voiced into the world.
-The caregiver’s response establishes the first fiduciary scaffold: recognition and comfort dignify contradiction and script resilience, whereas neglect, inconsistency, or silencing rehearse epistemic clientelism.
-To formalise this dynamic, the _Kahl Model of Epistemic Dissonance_ (KMED) is extended into the infant–caregiver dyad (KMED-I) and implemented in Python-based simulations.
-The models show how distinct caregiving policies produce divergent trajectories of epistemic autonomy (EA), dissonance tolerance (DT), and dependence (D).
-These outcomes map onto classical attachment styles, reinterpreted here as epistemic lessons: secure attachment scripts resilience, avoidant scripts silence, ambivalent scripts hyperactivation, and disorganised scripts incoherence.
-In this way, the paper reframes dissonance not as a cognitive bias but as the grammar of epistemic life, inscribing durable scripts that extend from the cradle to intimate, institutional, and political contexts.
-The argument has implications for developmental psychology, psychiatry, attachment theory, and fiduciary ethics, advancing the foundations of epistemic psychology.
+This paper develops a foundational theoretical account of the newborn’s first cry as the earliest epistemic act and the crucible of psychological development.
+Rather than treating crying as reflex, it is reframed as an epistemic event: the embodied registration of contradiction at the threshold of life.
+The caregiver’s response constitutes the first fiduciary scaffold.
+Recognition transforms dissonance into resilience, while neglect, silencing, or inconsistency rehearse the logic of epistemic clientelism.
+To formalise these dynamics, the _Kahl Model of Epistemic Dissonance_ (KMED) is extended into an infant–caregiver setting and implemented in Python-based simulations.
+These simulations function not as empirical data analysis but as conceptual scaffolding—stylised formalisations that make explicit how caregiving policies generate divergent developmental trajectories of epistemic autonomy, dissonance tolerance, and dependence.
+In so doing, the paper establishes infancy as the crucible of epistemic life, reframes attachment as epistemic trust, and repositions psychology and psychiatry as fiduciary sciences of recognition and contradiction.

 ## Keywords